glfw/glfw/README.md

                    been flipped
  - [Cocoa] Bugfix: The `GLFW_KEY_F13` key was reported as `GLFW_KEY_PRINT_SCREEN`
+ - [Cocoa] Bugfix: Implicit conversion from `NSUInteger` to int caused warnings with Xcode 5
+ - [Cocoa] Bugfix: Use of undeclared selectors with `@selector` caused warnings with Xcode 5
  - [X11] Added setting of the `WM_CLASS` property to the initial window title